F3N215/NoSQL-Social-Network-API/README.md

 ## How to Install 📝
 * Clone this repository from GitHub, or retrieve a downloaded .zip folder from this repository
 * Open this repository in any source code editor, VS Code is preferred
-* Using your terminal, install the following:
+* Using your terminal, run the following commands:
 * `npm install`
 * `npm start`